What is a Historian?

 Types of Historians

 • Gender Historians: Gender historians study the role of gender in shaping historical events and social structures.
-They analyze how gender norms and stereotypes have changed over time and how they have affected people's lives.
+They examine how gender identities and sexual orientations have been constructed, contested, and transformed over time.

 Are you suited to be a historian?